-Our story began when Nintendo Life was founded by Anthony Dickens, back in 2005.
+Our story began in 2005 when Nintendo Life was founded by our CEO Anthony Dickens.
 It was later amalgamated with Nintendo-focused sites Virtual Console Reviews and WiiWare World, bringing Darren Calvert and Damien McFerran on board.
 In 2010, Nlife Media was formally established to represent the business interests of the network, and the three founders would go on to enter a commercial partnership with Gamer Network (the company now known as ReedPop).

 Push Square and Pure Xbox were added to the picture in the subsequent years, and in 2021, Eurogamer and Gamer Network founder Rupert Loman-West joined the company as chair and Nlife Media was renamed Hookshot Media.